amcginni/Adafruit_nRF52_Arduino/README.md

-# Modified Arduino Core for Adafruit Bluefruit nRF52 Boards
+# Arduino Core for Adafruit Bluefruit nRF52 Boards

 This repository contains the Arduino BSP for Adafruit Bluefruit nRF52 series: